Measures to be taken based on the basic response policy

 We will continue to develop more effective infection control measures based on knowledge obtained from local and international studies throughout the pandemic.

 (1) Restrictions regarding dining and drinking establishments, etc.

-- If COVID-19 cases are trending upwards, dining and drinking establishments and patrons of these establishments will be requested to limit the number of people dining or drinking together as a group to up to four per table pursuant to Article 24, Paragraph 9 of the Act.
+- If COVID-19 cases are trending upward, dining and drinking establishments and patrons of these establishments will be requested as necessary to limit the number of people dining or drinking together as a group to up to four per table pursuant to Article 24, Paragraph 9 of the Act.
 However, groups of more than four people per table will be allowed at certified establishments if all group members have been tested.
 (Per prefectural government decision, "vaccine-and-test package" are applicable and can be used in the manner above.)

 (2) Restrictions on the use of facilities, etc.